University of the Philippines Diliman: Admission procedures

-The UPCAT is a five-hour examination administered annually, typically in early August, across various test centers nationwide.
-The exam comprises subtests in language proficiency, reading comprehension, mathematics, and science, presented in both English and Filipino.
-Applicants are required to specify two preferred UP campuses and, for each campus, two degree programs in order of preference.
+Applicants are required to specify two preferred UP campuses and four degree programs for each campus in order of preference.
 Admission decisions are based on the University Predicted Grade (UPG), a composite score derived from the weighted UPCAT score (60%) and the weighted average of high school grades (40%).
 Socioeconomic and geographic factors are also considered to promote a diverse student population.

-In recent years, the university has seen a significant number of applicants.
-For instance, in 2023, over 111,000 students applied for admission to the UP System, with UP Diliman admitting approximately 2,000 to 3,000 students per batch, resulting in an acceptance rate of around 2 to 3 percent.

 The Office of the University Registrar facilitates the admission process, ensuring that applicants meet the university's rigorous academic standards.

+In recent years the university has seen a significant number of applicants.
+In 2023, over 100,000 out of 111,000 students who applied for admission to the UP System were allowed to take the UPCAT, with UP Diliman admitting approximately 2,000 to 3,000 students per batch, resulting in an acceptance rate of around 2 to 3 percent.

 Degree-granting units

-The university's departments are headed by department chairs, who assume the duties assigned by the dean and the chancellor.
-Each chair is appointed by the chancellor, as recommended by the dean or institute director, and has a tenure of three years, which may be extended for up to two terms upon reappointment.
+UP Diliman is composed of 26 colleges, schools, and institutes which are officially called degree-granting units.
+The oldest of these is the College of Fine Arts, established in 1908 and originally located in Manila, with the first college to operate on the Diliman campus being the College of Music (then Conservatory of Music) in 1949.
+Each department within a college is headed by a department chair appointed by the chancellor on the recommendation of the dean or institute director, and has a tenure of three years, which may be extended for up to two terms.
+Each chair assumes the duties assigned to them by the dean and the chancellor.

-Some units of the university are known as National Institutes, such as the National Institute of Molecular Biology and Biotechnology.
-The status of being an institute is determined by the Board of Regents, but recognition as a national institute is governed by Philippine legislation.
-The head of a national institute, also the director, is not appointed by the chancellor but by the president of the university.
+Some units of the university are known as National Institutes – for example, the National Institute of Molecular Biology and Biotechnology – with the status of being a national institute determined by the Board of Regents, governed by Philippines legislation.
+Both the head of a national institute and its director are appointed by the president of the university, not the chancellor.

-In addition to the units in the main campus, UP Diliman has degree-granting satellite campuses (officially named extension programs) in Angeles City, Pampanga (specifically in the Clark Freeport Zone area) and in Olongapo, Zambales.
+In addition to the units in the main campus, UP Diliman has degree-granting satellite campuses – officially named extension programs – in Angeles City, Pampanga (specifically in the Clark Freeport Zone area) and in Olongapo, Zambales.
 These degree-granting extension programs are headed by a director, who assumes the duties assigned by the chancellor.

-U.P.
-Diliman is composed of 26 colleges, schools, and institutes.
-Officially, these are called degree-granting units.
-The oldest of these colleges is the College of Fine Arts, established in 1908 and originally located in Manila.
-On the other hand, the first college to operate on the Diliman campus is the College of Music (then Conservatory of Music) in 1949.